Amy Macdonald

 Amy Elizabeth Macdonald (born 25 August 1987) is a Scottish singer-songwriter.
-In 2007, she released her debut studio album, This Is the Life, which respectively produced the singles "Mr. Rock & Roll" and "This Is the Life"; the latter charting at number one in six countries, while reaching the top 10 in another 11 countries.
+In 2007, she released her debut studio album, This Is the Life, which produced the singles "Mr. Rock & Roll" and "This Is the Life"; the latter charting at number one in six countries, while reaching the top 10 in another 11 countries.
 The album reached number one in four European countries – the United Kingdom, Denmark, the Netherlands and Switzerland – and sold three million copies worldwide.
 Moderate success in the American music market followed in 2008.
 Macdonald has sold over 12 million records worldwide.

 Macdonald's second studio album, A Curious Thing, was released in 2010.
 Its lead single "Don't Tell Me That It's Over" peaked at number 45 on the UK Singles Chart, and reached the Top 10 in several mainland European countries.
-In 2010, she collaborated with Ray Davies on his album, See My Friends; she sang with him on a cover of The Kinks' 60s hit "Dead End Street".
-Her third studio album, Life in a Beautiful Light, was released in 2012 and supplied three singles: "Slow It Down", "Pride" and "4th of July".
+In 2010, she collaborated with Ray Davies on his album, See My Friends, performing a cover of the Kinks' "Dead End Street".
+Her third studio album, Life in a Beautiful Light, was released in 2012 and spawned three singles: "Slow It Down", "Pride" and "4th of July".
+In 2017, Macdonald released her fourth studio album, Under Stars, which entered at number two on the Scottish and UK Album Charts, and spawned three singles, with the lead single "Dream On" achieving success in European charts.

-In 2017, Macdonald released her fourth studio album, Under Stars, which entered at number two on the Scottish and UK Album Charts.
-It also peaked within the top 10 of the album charts in Germany and New Zealand.
-In 2020, she released her fifth studio album, The Human Demands.
+In 2020, Macdonald released her fifth studio album, The Human Demands, which spawned four singles and one promotional single.
+The lead single "The Hudson" reached number twelve in her native Scotland, whilst The Human Demands performed favourably in European album markets.
+She represented Scotland at the Free European Song Contest 2021 with her song "Statues", finishing in 4th place with 77 points.
+In April 2025, she released the lead single from her sixth studio album Is This What You've Been Waiting For? which was released on 11 July 2025.

 Early life

-Amy Elizabeth Macdonald was born on 25th August 1987.
-She attended Bishopbriggs High School in East Dunbartonshire, Scotland.
+Amy Elizabeth Macdonald was born on 25 August 1987 in Bishopbriggs, nearby to Glasgow, located in the central belt of Scotland.
+She attended Bishopbriggs High School.
 After being inspired by Travis at the T in the Park festival in 2000, she heard Travis' song "Turn" and wanted to play it herself.

-She bought a Travis chord book, and started playing on her father's guitar, teaching herself how to play at only 12 years old.
+She bought a Travis chord book, and started playing on her father's guitar, teaching herself how to play.
 Soon afterward she began composing her own songs, the first being called "The Wall".
 She started playing in pubs and coffee houses around Glasgow at the age of 15, including the Brunswick Cellars on Sauchiehall Street.